ShaylenReddy42/Seelans-Tyres/README.md

 Originally it was written with PHP as the backend, this is written using ASP.NET Core 6

-It's also rewritten to utilize my Azure and DevOps skills since I had earned Microsoft's Azure Certifcations and needed a way to prove my skills with a project
+It's also rewritten to utilize my Azure and DevOps skills since I had earned Microsoft's Azure Certifications and needed a way to prove my skills with a project

 As of right now, the solution is not cloud-native yet